ThibaudM13/ProjetSamReader/README.md

 ### Installation

-Download the script the way you prefer:
+Download the script using one of the following way:

   ```sh
   # By using wget